 The Company is committed to policies of non-discrimination to promote equal opportunities in employment regardless of race, colour, religion, disability, age, sex, sexual orientation, gender reassignment, marital/civil partnership status, ethnic or national origin to all employees and job applicants.
 A Company handbook is made available to all employees and there is a system of regular employee briefing and regular newsletters.
-The Company accepts its duties and responsibilities towards people who are disabled or become disabled whilst employed by the Company as defined under the Disability Discrimination Act, including the duty to make reasonable adjustments to the working arrangements/premises to try and minimise any disadvantage that may arise.
-All employees participate in a profit related bonus scheme that encourages employee involvement in the Company's performance.
-All employees sign the Company's code of conduct directive.
+As part of its operations and recruitment activities, the Company accepts its duties and responsibilities towards people who are disabled or become disabled whilst employed by the Company as defined under the Disability Discrimination Act, including the duty to make reasonable adjustments to the working arrangements/premises to try and minimise any disadvantage that may arise.
+The Company holds regular employee communication sessions and employees participate in a profit related bonus scheme that encourages employee involvement in the Company's performance.
+All employees sign the Company's code of conduct directive and where relevant to their roles additional procedures relating to anti-corruption and trade compliance procedures.